gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 We set the configuration for this `Text Converter` to be

  * Description - *Simple XML transform for BlueCoat Proxy log data sent in W2C Extended Log File Format (ELFF)*
- * Converter Type - We set to *Data Splitter* was we will be using the Stroom Data Splitter facility to convert the raw log data into simple XML.
+ * Converter Type - We set to *Data Splitter* as we will be using the Stroom Data Splitter facility to convert the raw log data into simple XML.

 Again, press the _Save_ icon {{< stroom-icon "save.svg" >}} to save the configuration items.